Our Policies

 Transparency

-Clear disclosure of conflicts, funding, and contributions.
-Open data and methods where possible.
+Transparency Clear disclosure of conflicts, funding, and contributions.
+Open data and methods are required unless ethical, legal, or privacy constraints prevent public sharing.

 Fairness